This code is a part of X-ray: Generate and Analyse (XGA), a module designed for the XMM Cluster Survey (XCS).

 from matplotlib.ticker import FuncFormatter

-from ..models import MODEL_PUBLICATION_NAMES
+from ..models import MODEL_PUBLICATION_NAMES, power_law

 # This is the default colour cycle for the AggregateScalingRelation view method